morris-frank/morris-frank.com/content/_index.md

 Hey, there… I am Morris (mʌɽis) and this is my personal homepage.
 Mostly I am interested in random stuff, so you will find a collection of random stuff on this website.

-In the [blog](/blog) is a real random collection of mostly tutorials I found out while building stuff…

-Under [art](/art) are some musical and visual art projects (you can call everything art am I right?)…

-Under [projects](/projects) you'll find some engineering projects I've been working on.

 I am also active member of the [Collegium Academicum](https://collegiumacademicum.de) project group.
 A non-profit company in Heidelberg, Germany where we are building a sustainable, innovative and really cool wooden housing complex